 Can engineers unionize?
-Of course, but it’s not as common as in other industries and this is because of the Pareto Principle.
+You bet!
+But it’s not as common as in other industries, and that’s partly because of the Pareto Principle.

 - Massive layoffs

 - Allegedly awful long-hour working conditions with no breaks

 - Management turning a blind eye to engineers’ concerns

 As tensions rise, you can’t help but overhear whispers of, “I told you so!
 We need to unionize!”

 Like anyone else, engineers crave more rights and power—it’s a recipe for controlling your destiny and safeguarding your interests.

 So, why aren’t unions more prevalent in engineering?
 After all, there were 1.6 million engineers employed in the U.S. in 2015 alone.

 The truth is, unions aren’t a one-size-fits-all solution.
 When done right, they can bring immense benefits to both employees and employers.
 But when they’re mismanaged and serve only their own interests, they can be an absolute nightmare.

 I know a few engineers who are in unions, and they’re loving it.
 They enjoy a stable income, excellent benefits, and job security.